 Associate of Arts | 64 credits minimum

-Education, Family & Human Studies and Social Work Department
+Education, Family & Human Studies, Social Work, and Learning Enhancement Division

 Taylorsville Redwood Campus AAB 165

 General Information 801-957-4073

 Academic Advisor AAB 237A, 801-957-4294

 Social Work students learn to provide professional services for emotionally, economically or socially disadvantaged persons.

 This introductory level program will acquaint students to the multi-faceted, multi-skilled Social Work profession.
 Students learn issues in the provision of services to emotionally, economically, mentally or socially disadvantaged persons.
 The program also requires internships where the student will learn to apply and further understand theoretical frameworks discussed in class.

 Due to the numerous possibilities, it is suggested that students consult the Social Work Academic Advisor for information on how the higher education institutions accept credits for a given class.
 For specific information, contact the institution in which the transfer of credit is desired AND the Social Work Academic Advisor.
 Each transfer school has their own set of specific pre-requisites.
 It is the student’s responsibility to ensure they are meeting the pre-requisites for their desired transfer institution and program.